fuchenru/How-have-carbon-emissions-affected-climate-change-/README.md

 Our goals for this project include:

-Analyzing historical trends in carbon emissions and climate change Examining the relationship between carbon emissions and various climate variables, such as temperature, extreme weather events, sea level, and ocean acidity
+Analyzing historical trends in carbon emissions and climate change.

+Examining the relationship between carbon emissions and various climate variables, such as temperature, extreme weather events, sea level, and ocean acidity.

-Creating visualizations to illustrate our findings Drawing conclusions about the impact of carbon emissions on climate change
+Creating visualizations to illustrate our findings.

+Drawing conclusions about the impact of carbon emissions on climate change.